Skewy-App/Skewy/README.md

 * Past orders
    * Jumps to another feed screen, this time consisting of all past/completed work orders; with tab bar controller on the bottom.
       * Tapping any entry would, again, move to a page consisting of all order details.
-* Billing
-   * User would be able to create a new bill outlining all cost details, as well as a quote for customers who are simply requesting an estimate on their repairs.

 ## Wireframes
 <img src="https://github.com/Skewy-App/Skewy/blob/main/Skewy%20paper%20wireframe.jpg" width=600>